-Honestly though, that just adds a little extra headache and you might as well try to make the deadline.
+Honestly though, that just adds a little extra headache of filing a 1099-MISC after the deadline and you might as well try to make the cut.
 With the new Form 1099-NEC that has come out you are required to furnish a copy of the Form 1099 to the IRS and to the taxpayer/recipient no later than January 31st.
 If you are issuing someone a Form 1099-MISC then you have a little leeway to file the form with the IRS.
 If choosing electronic filing then you are able to send the required information returns to the Internal Revenue Service by the end of February.
 You can find where you can eFile the forms on irs.gov.

 Will I Be Penalized for Late Filing?